mdhv

 Humidity that falls below 30% is too dry, but the humidity that goes above 60% is too humid.
 The best balance of humidity falls between 45% and 55%.

-While we can’t control the outdoor air, and the humidity levels, air pollutants and other particulate matter, we CAN control our indoor air quality (IAQ) and relative humidity levels in our homes via air conditioning when there’s warm air outside and furnace or heating systems and there’s cold air outside.
-Through the use of air purifiers, air temperature control and humidifiers/dehumidifiers, we can help your control your indoor humidity year round.
+While we can’t control the outdoor air, and humidity levels, air pollutants, and other particulate matter, we CAN control our indoor air quality (IAQ) and relative humidity levels in our homes via air conditioning when there’s warm air outside and furnace or heating systems and there’s cold air outside.
+Through the use of air purifiers, air temperature control, and humidifiers/dehumidifiers, we can help your control your indoor humidity year-round.

 When there’s not enough humidity in the air, the low relative humidity air will become dry, and when emissions and evaporation have caused a low amount of water vapor in the air, dry air can start to cause human health problems.
 These conditions are the building materials for a range of negative effects, such as: